 Dorinda Wiseman has had the honor to work in the public child welfare, correctional and education systems in California.
 “Having been given the honor to judge submissions to Directing Change further bolsters my hope for our future.
 The stigma will be demolished by some awesome and creative individuals!”

-Dylan Serpas, as a mental health researcher with an emphasis in clinical health psychology, has sought to improve my connection to the mental health awareness and support network within southern California.
+Dylan Serpas, as a mental health researcher with an emphasis in clinical health psychology, has sought to improve his connection to mental health awareness and support networks within southern California.